Top Cybersecurity Employers in Norway: Who's Hiring and What They Look For

 Frequently Asked Questions

-The cybersecurity industry in Norway is expected to grow by 27% by 2024, which is significantly higher than the global average of 18%.
+The cybersecurity industry in Norway is expected to grow by 27% by 2024, significantly outpacing the global average growth rate of 18%.

-What skills and qualifications are sought by Norwegian cybersecurity employers?
+What skills and qualifications are Norwegian employers looking for in cybersecurity professionals?

-Employers seek candidates with technical skills like network security, ethical hacking, risk management, and incident response.
-Cloud security, data analysis, and IoT security expertise are also valuable.
-Certifications like CISSP and CEH are highly regarded.
-Additionally, soft skills such as effective communication, critical thinking, and problem-solving are essential.
+Employers seek professionals with strong technical skills in network security, ethical hacking, and incident response.
+Cloud security expertise, data analysis skills, and certifications like CISSP and CEH are highly valued.
+Soft skills such as communication, critical thinking, and problem-solving are also important.

-What training and resources are available for aspiring cybersecurity professionals in Norway?
+What are the recommended steps for applying to cybersecurity jobs in Norway?

 You may be interested in the following topics as well: